Roundup · 2026

 Best in class for cited research.
 Recent data (funding, hires, news) surfaces with sources you can verify.
 The right move: use Perplexity for the research phase, then synthesize in Claude.
 See Claude vs Perplexity for the full split.

-Verdict: Worth it for the 3–5 people on your team who do significant prospect research.
+Verdict: Worth it for the 3 to 5 people on your team who do significant prospect research.
 Skip for everyone else.

 Category 03